 Light fingers is a big issue in Peru—no need to flash goods out.
 Hide riches.
 In some Peruvian zones —mainly Lima, but also crowded Cusco and Arequipa —stash a fancy lens back at the lodge.
 It’s the same for local gatherings, like Inti Raymi in Cusco.

 Folks there know thief crews roll in for those events to score.
-Women joining Women Only Inca Trail tours often receive special packing tips from guides on this.
+Women joining Women-Only Inca Trail tours often receive special packing tips from their guides.

 Sacsayhuaman in Cusco, Peru

 Biggest tip maybe.
 Kicked off my haul with intense Spanish lessons in Cusco, worth every bit—cabs, haggling costs, directions, food orders – smoother.
-Yell “¡Señor, más lento por favor!” at wild drivers sometimes.
+Sometimes yell “¡Señor, más lento, por favor!” at wild drivers.
 Prep for guys calling you “guapa” or “bonita” a lot.
 See it as lovely, ignore it, move on.
 Speaking some Spanish cuts a vulnerable look and boosts confidence for those taking the Inca Trail Guided as a Solo Female adventure.

 Woman Inca trail